GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/thermoPoroElasticWellbore/Example.rst

   :start-after: <!-- SPHINX_DisplacementTimeHistory -->
   :end-before: <!-- SPHINX_DisplacementTimeHistoryEnd -->

-Also, periodic events are required to trigger the collection of this data on the mesh.
+Also, periodic events are required to trigger the collection of this data during the entire simulation.
 For example, the periodic events for collecting the displacement field are defined as:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/THM_wellbore_benchmark.xml
   :language: xml